 Instances in either VPC can communicate with each other as if they are within the same network

-VPC peering connection can be established between your own VPCs, or with a VPC in another AWS account in a single different region.
+VPC peering connection can be established between your own VPCs, or with a VPC in another AWS account in a different region.

 AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPN connection, and does not rely on a separate piece of physical hardware.